-- If putting TE LSPs is decided, the next question becomes "Where to place TE-LSPs so that I don't create another problem?" - Suppose 900Mbps on link St. Louis → Denver for a significant amount of time (network monitoring) - How to split the traffic? - ✓ 2 LSPs? - (1.
+- If putting TE LSPs is decided, the next question becomes "Where to place TE-LSPs so that it doesn't create another problem?" - Suppose 900Mbps on link St. Louis → Denver for a significant amount of time (network monitoring) - How to split the traffic? - ✓ 2 LSPs? - (1.
 St. Louis→Denver; 2.
 St. Louis→Dallas→San Diego→Denver) - ✓ 3 LSPs? - (3.
-St. Louis→Chicago→NY→Boston→Seattle→Denver) - ✓ What's the traffic amount on each?(600M, 300M) or (450M, 450M)? - ✓ Others?
+St. Louis→Chicago→NY→Boston→Seattle→Denver) - ✓ What's the traffic amount on each?(600M, 300M) or (450M, 450M)? - Others considerations? - 1.
+Equal cost forwarding without bandwidth reservation - 2.
+Reserve bw based on actual traffic, e.g., 450M each - 3.
+Reserve bw based on the ratio of traffic - 4.
+No reservation, but set the load-share ratio

-Tunnel Placement Optimization (1)
+Tunnel Placement Optimization - Termination Region

-- Laying out LSPs of 300M and 450M in a network whose bottleneck is 600M links is still risky.
-Why? - Optimization (in this context): ensuring that the network traffic takes the path with the lowest possible delay while maximizing the available bandwidth along a path. - Suboptimal forwarding exists in the previous case. - ✓ Path 3: traffic from St. Louis \rightarrow Seattle may go through a long path. - ✓ Similarly, path 2 - How to improve this? - Consider the termination region. - Terminate the suboptimal LSPs at the entry point to the Western region. - Route the packet appropriately from the tunnel tail.
+- Laying out LSPs of 300M and 450M in a network whose bottleneck is 600M links may still be risky.
+Why? - Optimization (in this context): ensuring that the network traffic takes the path with the lowest possible delay while maximizing the available bandwidth along a path. - Suboptimal forwarding exists in the previous case. - ✓ Path 3: traffic from St. Louis \rightarrow Seattle may go through a long path. - ✓ Similarly, path 2 - How to improve this? - Consider the termination region. - Terminate the suboptimal LSPs at the entry point to the Western region. - Route the packet appropriately from the tunnel tail using IP in the region.

-Tunnel Placement Optimization (2)
+Tunnel Placement Optimization -Sources

-- Problem solved, i.e., still have suboptimal packet paths? - Sources of traffic from St. Louis to Denver? - Which one or ones are not likely to send traffic to the West region through Denver? - If evenly distributed, 300M each from - ✓ St. Louis, Chicago, Raleigh - ✓ Chicago → St. Louis → Chicago → NY → Boston → Seattle? - Suboptimal - How to get around the suboptimality? - Build TE LSPs farther away from the source of congestion. - Examples? - ✓ Ultimately, a full mesh of TE LSPs \rightarrow full control
+- Problem solved, i.e., still have suboptimal packet paths? - Sources of traffic from St. Louis to Denver? - Consider: Which one or ones is or are not likely to send traffic to the West region through Denver? - If evenly distributed, 300M each from - ✓ St. Louis, Chicago, Raleigh - ✓ Chicago → St. Louis → Chicago → NY → Boston → Seattle? - Suboptimal - How to get around the suboptimality? - Build TE LSPs farther away from the source of congestion. - Examples? - ✓ Ultimately, a full mesh of TE LSPs \rightarrow full control